Meilen: Transportation

-Meilen is also a significant station for regional bus lines.
+Meilen also has a number of local bus routes, including route 925 and weekend night route N92 that operates to Uetikon, Männedorf and Stäfa.

 In the summer there are regular boats along the lake to Zürich and Rapperswil, run by the Zürichsee-Schifffahrtsgesellschaft.
 The Horgen–Meilen car ferry connects Meilen with Horgen on the opposite shore of the lake, and one of that ferry line's ships carries the name Meilen.